SteelCompendium/data-md-dse/Bestiary/War Dog Pestilite.md

   t3: 8 poison damage; [[Frightened|frightened]] (INU ends)
   t2: 5 poison damage; [[Frightened|frightened]] (EoT)
   t1: 2 poison damage
+  effects:
+  - name: '**Keywords**'
+    effect: Area, Magic, Ranged, Resistance
+  - name: '**Distance**'
+    effect: 3 cube within 10
+  - name: '**Target**'
+    effect: 'Each creature '
+  - name: '**Effect**'
+    effect: 'The area is covered in a cloud of pestilence that lasts until the start of the pestilite’s next turn.
+Any creature who enters the area for the first time in a round or starts their turn there takes 2 poison damage. '
 - name: Posthumous Promotion
   type: Maneuver
+  effects:
+  - name: '**Keywords**'
+    effect: Magic, Ranged
+  - name: '**Distance**'
+    effect: Ranged 10
+  - name: '**Target**'
+    effect: One war dog with a loyalty collar
+  - name: '**Effect**'
+    effect: 'The target’s loyalty collar detonates, killing them instantly. '

 ~~~